+ADD DOMAIN

-Specity a d omain name
+Specify a de omain name

-Enter the name of a doma in that your organization owns. 📀
+n that your organization owns. 📀

-DOMAIN NAME

 citrixsamldemo.net

+citrixsamidemo.net

-I plan to configure the s domain for single sign-on with my local Active Directory. 🐨
+I plan to configure this domain for single sign-on with m y local Active Directory. 🔞

 add

 Install Azure AD Connect

 Step 2 of the Azure AD configuration GUI redirects to the Microsoft download page for Azure AD Connect.
 Install this on the ADFS VM.
 Use Custom install, rather than Express Settings, so that ADFS options are available.